 - Concealed defendants.

 However, you shouldn’t assume that the statute of limitations has paused regardless of the circumstances.
 It’s a good idea to file within the statute of limitations period if you can.
+A Spokane dog bite lawyer can help make sure that your claim is filed on time.

 What Should You Do After a Dog Attack?